-- A1 Critically appraise theories from the biological, behavioural and social sciences which apply to the practice of public health nursing e.g. - a.
-Biological, behavioural, environmental and cultural influences on health and wellbeing - b.
-Political and economic influences on health and health policy - c.
-Concepts of social diversity and social exclusion - d.
-Theories of organisational leadership, quality improvement, management and change management as applied to health care - e.
-Theories and models of health promotion - f.
-Ethical and legal aspects of practice - g.
-Vulnerable groups, their support and management

-A2 Demonstrate a level of knowledge of pharmacology, pharmacodynamics and pharmacotherapeutics to underpin competent practice as community prescribers.

-- A3 Systematically utilise appropriate methodology and techniques for investigating a practice problem/research and drawing clear recommendations or solutions for practice. - A4 Evaluate current strategies and processes used to identify, assess and plan for the health and well being of individuals, families or populations within their area of practice.
+- A1 Critically examine theories from the biological, behavioural and social sciences which apply to the practice of public health nursing e. g. - a.
+Biological, behavioural, environmental and cultural influences on health and wellbeing; - b.
+Political and economic influences on health and health policy; - c.
+Concepts of social diversity and social exclusion; - d.
+Theories of organisations and organisational leadership and management as applied to health care; - e.
+Theories and models of health promotion; - f.
+Ethical and legal aspects of practice; - g.
+Vulnerable groups, their support and management. - A2 Demonstrate a level of knowledge of pharmacology, pharmacodynamics and pharmacotherapeutics to underpin competent practice as community prescribers; - A3 Describe and comment knowledgeably upon aspects of current research, or equivalent advanced scholarship, in public health nursing; - A4 Evaluate current strategies and processes used to identify, assess and plan for the health and wellbeing of individuals, groups or populations within their area of practice.